sendhil/docs.microsoft.com-nuget/docs/API/NuGet-Protocols.md

 ---
 # NuGet.org Protocols

-To interact with NuGet.org, clients need to follow certain protocols.
+To interact with nuget.org, clients need to follow certain protocols.
 Because these protocols keep evolving, clients must identify the protocol version they use when calling specific nuget.org APIs.
 This allows nuget.org to introduce changes in a non-breaking way for the old clients.

-These APIs are specific to NuGet.org and there is no expectation for other NuGet server implementations to introduce these APIs.
+These APIs are specific to nuget.org and there is no expectation for other NuGet server implementations to introduce these APIs.

-This topic lists various protocols as and when they come to existence.

 ## NuGet protocol version 4.1.0

-This protocol specifies usage of verify-scope keys to interact with services other than nuget.org, to validate a package against a nuget.org account.
+Th3 4.1.0 protocol specifies usage of verify-scope keys to interact with services other than nuget.org, to validate a package against a nuget.org account.

 Validation ensures that the user-created API keys are used only with nuget.org, and that other verification or